fadden/CiderPress2/FileConv/Doc/AppleWorks-notes.md

 ### Tags ###

-All AppleWorks files end with $ff $ff.
 Version 3.0 formalized a tagged data extension, allowing arbitrary data to be appended to the file.
 Tags have the form:
 ```
 +$00 / 1: must be $ff
 +$01 / 1: tag ID, assigned by Beagle Bros
-+$02 / 2: data length in bytes, up to 2048 (little-endian)
++$02 / 2: data length in bytes, up to 2048
 +$04 /nn: data
 ```
 The start of the next tag immediately follows the data from the previous tag.